ames-market/psst/docs/user/examples.rst

 Validation and Examples
 =======================

-This is a comparison of MATPOWER and PSST solver results [open_kdheepak].
+This is a comparison of MATPOWER and PSST solver results [1].

 .. image:: ../notebooks/validation.png